openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ## Image Arithmetic: Math Operations on Images

+In this section, we consider image processing operations that are precursors to a wide range of further decision-making.
+We will look at image arithmetic, thresholding, convolution filtering, and morphological filters.

-A core part of the workflow of computer vision is *image arithmetic*.
+We begin with *image arithmetic*, a core part of the workflow of computer vision.
 These are the basic mathematical operations we all know—addition, subtraction, multiplication, and division—but as these are applied to images.
 Developers use such operations constantly, and for a wide range of reasons.

 ### Image Arithmetic with Constants